angelestea/fundaments_of_linear_algebra/README.md

-# Linear algebra un python
+# Linear algebra in python

 ## If you are a student of math or you like a lot math, this repository of for you. 🚀🚀